September 11th celebrates Make Your Bed Day and No News Is Good News Day.

 We’re now on the 254th day of the year, and have 111 days left.

-One of the worst disasters in human history happened on this day, September 11 has truly changed the lives of people around the world.
-Here we’re going to look at other events that happened on this day throughout history, both good and bad. #NeverForget
+One of the worst disasters in American history happened on this day.
+September 11 has genuinely changed the lives of people around the world.
+Here we’re going to look at other events that happened on this day throughout history, both good and bad.

 Did you know that on this day in 1977, the video game console Atari 2600 was released?
 It was hugely successful and led to the creation of Activision and other third-party game developers.